 Second, CLO managers bear significant risk through their deferred, contingent compensation structure that has been shaped and ratified by the market.
-CLO managers receive their primary sources of compensation only if they deliver for their investors: they are compensated principally as the most subordinated CLO investors secure their returns.
-Moreover, a large component of the manager's compensation is to be received only if the CLO itself has achieved specific performance metrics that, in turn, require several years of satisfactory performance.
-CLO managers' compensation structure places a premium on careful selection and management of assets, aligning their interests with investors' interests, for the life of the CLO.
+CLO managers receive their primary sources of compensation only if they deliver for their investors: they are compensated principally as the most subordinated CLO investors secure their returns, and a large component of their compensation is received only after the CLO has performed well over most of its life for all classes of investors, including those whose securities are most at risk.
+CLO managers' compensation structure places a premium on careful selection and management of assets, aligning their interests with investors' interests.
 Indeed, investors and the competitive process have shaped and ratified the compensation structure.
 In this fundamental sense, CLO managers already have skin in the game - and creating that interest, which already exists for CLOs, is the entire point of the proposed regulations.
 The agencies have recognized and acknowledged this alignment of investor and manager interests created by the compensation structure.4

-Third, almost all Open Market CLO managers, including ourselves, are registered investment advisors, with associated fiduciary duties - and potential liabilities - to their investors.
+Third, almost all Open Market CLO managers (including Eaton Vance) are registered investment advisors, with associated fiduciary duties - and potential liabilities - to their investors.
 This status triggers a separate and quite effective regulatory and supervisory regime that also provides incentives for careful selection and management of assets.